microsoft/Alympics/Transparency_FAQ.md

 - Use the platform's adjustable variables to tailor the simulation to specific research questions or hypotheses.

 ## Social Impact Statement
 ALYMPICS is designed to advance our understanding of AI's capabilities in strategic decision-making.
 While it offers valuable insights, we acknowledge the ethical considerations in deploying AI in real-world scenarios.
 We are committed to responsible research and development, ensuring that our work aligns with ethical guidelines and contributes positively to society.
+Our work is for research purposes only, and further testing and validation would be needed to use it outside of a research context.

 ## Feedback and Collaboration
 We encourage feedback and collaboration from our audience.
 If you have suggestions, questions, or would like to contribute to the project, please contact us at Shaoguang.Mao@microsoft.com.